PHY 491, 493, and 495

 - PHY 493, in which a student does original research.

-- PHY 495, a research independent study during which a student write his or her thesis.
+- PHY 495, a research independent study during which a student writes his or her thesis.
 (This can also involve completing research while writing a thesis.)
 495 is most often taken spring of the senior year, and can be taken more than once.
+Note that this course carries a "W" designation, so each semester it is taken, there should be some writing output.

 Summer research in a physics research group does not count as an independent study unless a student is formally enrolled in Duke's summer school and takes an independent study course.